w8be/usb-ptt-arduino-nano-every/README.md

 # sketch port speed is set to 9600.
 # SmartSDR CAT port is configured USB Serial, 9600 baud, 9-N-1 with Hardware flow control.
 # Use the log feature in SmartSDR CAT to debug any errors.
+# dax-off ino is template to add DAX Off CAT Command